William-PanWei/architecture/draft-ietf-rats-architecture.md

 : A remote server that will securely grant the Attester permission to continue operating (i.e., not reboot) for a period of time

+## Network Infrastructure Device

+For network operators running network infrastructure devices to provide network services to their customers, they want to have insights about the device's integrity.
+So that when detecting the device behaves beyond expectation, they can take countermeasures, like quarantining it, to prevent undesirable situations such as the leakage of customer privacy.

+The network infrastructure devices are usually composite devices.
+For example, a carrier-grade router is consisted of a chassis and multiple slots, and each slot has its own CPU and running environment.
+Among these slots, only a main slot can communicate with the operator's management system while other slots can only communicate with the main slot by the links between them inside the router.

+* Attester: The network infrastructure device run by the network operator.
+* Relying Party: The network operator's management system.

 # Architectural Overview

 {{dataflow}} depicts the data that flows between different roles, independent of protocol or use case.